What are Converted Clicks?

 - converted clicks don’t show offline conversions (omit in-store visits, follow-up phone calls, or cross-device follow-up purchases)

 In September 2016, Adwords partially removed converted clicks from their program.
 More specifically, they have removed the conversion bid metric and intend on removing the reporting metric in the near future.
-For more information, visit Google Adwords Help.
+For more information, read this article.